Get The Most Out of Infographics – 3 Ways to Leverage Data Visualizations

-You’ve spent time and energy to create awesome infographics.
+You’ve spent time and energy creating awesome infographics.
 Now, how can you harness all that effort to maximize your brand exposure?
 Let’s explore three ways you can repurpose those data visualizations on other channels to connect with an even larger audience.

-To stretch your marketing dollars, we’ll focus on owned media as opposed to paid or earned.
+To stretch your marketing dollars, we’ll focus on distribution on company-owned media as opposed to paid or earned.
 Owned media is media controlled by your brand such as your website, Twitter account, YouTube channel, blog… you get the idea.
 It’s through these channels that you can start or extend the conversation.

-So, here just a few ways to leverage your infographic design:
+So, here are just a few ways to leverage your infographic design:

 Deconstruct sections of your infographic to create social cards or memes.
 These are typically images, nuggets of text or more often both combined and shared across social media platforms with the potential to go viral.

 Twitter has four types of social cards to choose from based on your content.
-Twitter social cards allow you to go beyond the 140-character limit of the platform and attach media experiences—including video—to Tweets.
+Twitter social cards allow you to go beyond the 280-character limit of the platform and attach media experiences—including video—to Tweets.
 In a text-heavy stream your Tweets will stand out.
-The Tweet at right from National Geographic showcases one of the card types available.

 To distribute, consider uploading your PowerPoint to SlideShare.
-Owned by LinkedIn, SlideShare, is a massively popular slide-hosting network with over 60 million users.1 Bonus: SlideShare is low cost, there is both a free account option and the option to go pro.
+Previously owned by LinkedIn and currently owned by Scribd, SlideShare, is a massively popular slide-hosting network with over 60 million users, there is both a free account option and a paid pro account option.

-Additionally, eBooks can simply be formatted as interactive PDFs.
+Additionally, eBooks can be formatted as interactive PDFs.
 You now have another marketing tool that can be given to potential prospects signing up for your blog, attending a company webinar, or as part of an overall marketing campaign.
-ETMG also covers more on Interactive PDFs here.

 To distribute, take advantage of the massive popularity of YouTube.
 Believe it or not, branded YouTube channels are free.
-Remember to cross-promote on your website and blog.
+Remember to cross-promote on your website, blog and social media.

 To sum up, take advantage of this digital age.
-Look at something and think what else it might be.
+Look at something and think what else it might become.
 As in life, experiment and observe what works best…then refine the next go around.